DnD 5e - Practical Guide to Multiclassing

 If you just want easy advantage, there are easier ways to get it.

 Monks are the most MAD class in the game, dependent on three ability scores to survive their role as an almost exclusively melee striker.
-This lack of build flexability makes them challenging on their own, and bringing those challenges into a multiclass build is challenging.
+This lack of build flexibility makes them challenging on their own, and bringing those challenges into a multiclass build is hard to do effectively.
 You can't wear armor or use a shield or you lose many of your monk class features, and that alone mandates a lot about your build.
 Still, classes which have overlapping ability score requirements can find a lot of benefits from levels in monk.

 - : Dexterity and Wisdom are a great combination of ability scores, useful for a variety of builds.
 Clerics, druids, rangers, rogues, and even some fighters and paladins can be built with high enough Dexterity and Wisdom to make the Monk's Unarmored Defense viable enough to replace armor.
 If you can handle that build choice, you're rewarded with AC that can go as high as 20 without a single item or spell.
 Martial Arts adds offensive capabilities, too.
 If you don't rely heavily on your Bonus Action already you can easily capitalize on the additional attack to add a lot of additional damage.